 The Council makes payments into the Nottinghamshire County Council Pension Fund, which, in turn, provides members with benefits related to their previous pay and service with the Council.
-In 2021/22 the Council made a contribution equivalent to 18% of pensionable pay (plus an additional £0.273m) into the Pension Fund to help ensure there are sufficient resources with the Pension Fund to meet future liabilities.
+In 2022/23 the Council made a contribution equivalent to 18% of pensionable pay (plus an additional £0.283m) into the Pension Fund to help ensure there are sufficient resources with the Pension Fund to meet future liabilities.

-The Council took advantage of the opportunity offered by the Pension Fund to pay the lump sum element for the years from 2020/21 to 2022/23 in a single payment of \pounds 0.763m in April 2020 rather than the total \pounds 0.82m due over the three-year period.
+The Council took advantage of the opportunity offered by the Pension Fund to pay the lump sum element for the years from 2020/21 to 2022/23 in a single payment of £0.763m in April 2020 rather than the total £0.82m due over the three-year period.
 The sum paid is allocated over the three-year period in the Council's accounts.

 The contribution rate is determined by the Pension Fund's Actuary based on an actuarial valuation every three years.
 The last actuarial valuation was in 2019 and covered the period ending 31 March 2023.
-Details about how the costs are identified and financed are given in note 38 to the accounts while the value of the Council's net liability in the Pension Fund is detailed within the Balance Sheet.
+Details about how the costs are identified and financed are given in note 37 to the accounts while the value of the Council's net liability in the Pension Fund is detailed within the Balance Sheet.
 The extent to which this liability will impact on council tax and rent levels is reflected in the latest actuarial valuation of the Pension Fund.
-Based on the latest actuarial valuation as at 31 March 2019 (covering the next 3 financial years), the Council will make a contribution of 18% of pensionable pay plus an additional £0.283m into the Nottinghamshire County Council Pension Fund in 2021/22.
+Based on the latest actuarial valuation as at 31 March 2022 (covering the next 3 financial years), the Council will make a contribution of 19% into the Nottinghamshire County Council Pension Fund in 2023/24.

-Spending and Performance
+3. Spending and Performance